Parenting Tips

 Toddlers thrive on predictability.
 Their brains are developing at an extraordinary pace, and the world can feel overwhelming.
 A consistent bedtime routine provides a sense of security and control during a transition that many young children find difficult: moving from the excitement of the day to the stillness of sleep.

-Research from the American Academy of Pediatrics shows that children with consistent bedtime routines fall asleep faster, wake less during the night, and sleep longer overall.
+Consistent bedtime routines are widely linked with children falling asleep faster, waking less during the night, and sleeping longer overall.
 The benefits extend beyond sleep itself.
-Toddlers with regular routines show better emotional regulation, improved behaviour during the day, and stronger language development.
+Toddlers with regular routines tend to show better emotional regulation, calmer behaviour during the day, and stronger language development.

 The key word is consistent.
 It's not about having the perfect routine.
 It's about doing roughly the same things in roughly the same order each night.
 Your toddler's brain learns to associate these steps with sleep, and over time the routine itself becomes a powerful sleep cue.